 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 Louisiana is either a great place for growing marijuana, or it has a lot of drug dealers.
-I came to this conclusion after reviewing some of the marijuana laws in this state.
 The least serious charge used to be possession of less than 60 lbs.
 That is a whole lot of weed!
 It makes you wonder what kind of people they are arresting in Louisiana.
 Does everyone there carry pounds of weed on them?
-Now the laws have changed, so lesser possession penalties exist too.
+Now the laws have changed, creating a unique charge for possession of up to 14 grams.
+You may still face jail time for this small amount, though.

-Either way, the best way to take advantage of this state’s environment is growing only what you need and being very quiet about it.
+The best way to take advantage of this state’s environment is by growing only what you need and being very quiet about it.
 A few ounces are quite different from a few pounds, even if Louisiana does not make a separate law for it.
 Keep your stash private and enjoy your high discretely by growing your own marijuana.

 If you aren’t growing marijuana in Louisiana, you are purchasing it, and that is risky.
-Purchasing any amount of marijuana in any form is illegal, and Louisiana is not forgiving for even first-time offenders.
-There’re also mandatory sentences for selling any amount of marijuana.
+Selling any amount of marijuana in any form is illegal, and Louisiana is not forgiving for even first-time offenders.
 This means a drug dealer will spend at least five years in jail for selling you anything.

 If you happen to find a dealer that you can trust, you have to worry about them getting caught.
 If they get caught selling to you, you’ll likely get in trouble too.
 All of that stress hardly seems worth it if it can be avoided.
 Save yourself the worry by growing marijuana in Louisiana instead of trying to purchase it.